liobaenk/citation-diversity-tracking/manuscript-results/2025_steinfath-et-al_hep-review/README.md

 [2]

+Citation-diversity-tracking output files are stored in 🟢 **output/**.

+---

+[3]

 We conducted further analyses on the body of reviewed HER research (as outlined under section *Statement and gender composition within HER research and citation diversity* of the main text, as well as in *Supplementary Section D*).
-The analyses (code,results) can be tracked in the knitted .Rmd file **enk_further_citationdiversitytracking.html**.
+The analyses (code,results) can be tracked in the knitted .Rmd file 🟢 **enk_further_citationdiversitytracking.html**.
 The code was last updated on 11 August 2025 to add documentation.

 ---

-Last updated: 11 August 2025
+Last updated: 12 August 2025
 Author: Lioba Enk (enk@cbs.mpg.de)